Small Polished Petoskey Stones (Fossil Coral) - Michigan

 The photos are representative of the specimens you will receive but don't picture the exact ones.
 They vary in exact shape and patterning, though they all range from 1 to 1.5" wide.

-Known locally as "petoskey stones", this fossil coral can be found along the beaches of Lake Michigan and Lake Huron, as well as in rock quarries from Alpena to Traverse City, Michigan.
-The species is Hexagonaria percarinata, a type of rugose coral that lived during the Middle Devonian period about 350 million years ago.
-Petoskey stones are the state stone of Michigan.
+Known locally as Petoskey stones, this fossil coral is commonly found along the shores of Lake Michigan and Lake Huron, as well as in rock quarries stretching from Alpena to Traverse City, Michigan.
+The material comes from Hexagonaria percarinata, a species of rugose coral that lived during the Middle Devonian, roughly 350 million years ago.
+Petoskey stones are officially designated as the state stone of Michigan.

 $7